artivis/manif/README.md

 ## Contributing

-`manif` is developed according to Vincent Driessen's [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/).
+**manif** is developed according to Vincent Driessen's [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/).
 This means,
--   the master branch is for releases only.
+-   the `master` branch is for releases only.
 -   development is done on feature branches.
--   finished features are integrated via PullRequests into develop.
+-   finished features are integrated via PullRequests into the branch `devel`.

-For a PullRequest to get merged into develop, it must pass
+For a PullRequest to get merged into `devel`, it must pass
 -   Review by one of the maintainers.
-    +   Are the changes introduces in scope of the `manif`?
+    +   Are the changes introduced in scope of `manif`?
     +   Is the documentation updated?
     +   Are enough reasonable tests added?
     +   Will these changes break the API?